 As a public history organization, JWA is committed to uncovering the experiences of Jewish women throughout history (learn more about JWA).
 If you are looking for resources to support you on your path to healing from abuse or harassment, please contact one of the following organizations:

-B'kavod: A partnership of the Good People Fund and the Jewish Women's Foundation of New York to help Jewish communal institutions and all who work, learn or worship at them develop cultures of safety, respect and fairness.
-They offer training and policy development as well as reporting and helpline services.
+Ta'amod: Stand Up seeks to help Jewish communal institutions and all who work, learn, or worship at them develop cultures of safety, respect, and equity.
+They offer training and policy development as well as a robust resource bank of materials and referrals in support of Jewish organizations and congregations.

 Jewish Domestic Violence Coalition: Provides education and outreach programs and support for survivors of domestic violence in the Jewish community.